afiqnadzmii/Travelgram/README.md

 username: dannysushi
 pass: danny

-You also can import our database file called travelgram.sql into your phpmyadmin server
+You also can import our database file called travelgram.sql into your phpmyadmin server.
+Just make sure to create new database call travelgram first, then just simply import the sql file.